MAY - JUNE 2020 NEWSLETTER

 Associates of Vietnam Veterans of America # 278 (AVVA) has 35 members: 22 Life; 13 Annual and/or 3 year.
 AVVA Dues: 1 year: $20.00 3 Year: $50.00 (saves $10), Life Member Dues Schedule: Age 59 years and under $175.
 Age 60 and above $100, Payment Plan: (requires $50 down, and $25 per month until paid in full).

 Together then, Together now.

 We want YOU in the VVA #278 family!!!
 JOIN VVA and/or AVVA!

 VVA #278's ACTIVITIES

 Since our last newsletter VVA #278 has: We are helping the Elks Lodge place & take up flags displayed over 6 holidays thru the year.
 We helped a veteran with rent.
 We’ve had to cancel our 3rd Annual "Wagons for Veterans," our 3rd Annual Vietnam Veterans Day, and so far our April meeting among a few other events and it looks like we might have to cancel and/or postpone our 24th Annual "Veterans Information Fair,’ and possibly our 37th Memorial Day Service, but stay tune for those last two if we do, remember the National Moment of Silence on Memorial Day, May 25.
 VVA #278 has won two rifles through the Elks Lodge # 2771’s 52 week drawings!

 PRISONERS OF WAR/MISSING IN ACTION - POW/MIA - WE WILL NEVER FORGET!

-There are still 126 Americans unaccounted for from the Cold War: 2 from Arkansas, 1 from Louisiana, 3 from Oklahoma, and 4 from Texas.
+There are still 126 Americans unaccounted for from the Cold War 2: from AR; 1 from LA; 3 from OK; & 4 from TX.